-The thing with fanfiction is that is offers instant gratification.
+The thing with fanfiction is that it offers instant gratification.
 Well, semi-instant.
-It kinda depends what fic you write in what fandom.
+It kinda depends what fic you write in which fandom.
 I tend to write some popular pairings, but the bulk of the work is femslash or rare pairings, which isn’t the most popular in fanfiction for reasons that are beyond me (okay, I get it, just because I like women, a lot, doesn’t mean everyone does.
 Some people prefer men, what a novelty!).

-Those fics that are popular pairings get read quickly and get comments, reviews and kudos (A03.orgs likes), love and reblogs (tumblr).
+Those fics that are popular pairings get read quickly and get comments, reviews and kudos (A03.orgs likes), love and reblogs (Tumblr).
 And even the femslash gets comments and kudos and hits (cause I promote the hell out of it).
 And this makes me feel good.
-People tend not to bother to comment on stuff they don’t like, or think is shit (at least I don’t, and people don’t on my work) so it’s just reward.
+People tend not to bother to comment on stuff they don’t like or think is shit (at least I don’t, and people don’t on my work) so it’s just reward.
 Write words, get nice words in return, feel good about yourself, write more words.

-And trust me, I need all the validation I can get, because when it comes to fanfiction, I’m fighting a bit of a brick wall.
+And trust me, I need all the validation I can get because when it comes to fanfiction, I’m fighting a bit of a brick wall.

 I can do what I like.

 I am a big believer in freedom of choice – which is a post for another day – but with that comes the fact that I can write all the fanfiction I like.
 Okay, there may be some rules about what I can post and where, but I can write whatever the hell I want.
-It’s not like Bioware are going to rock up to my house, form a queue behind MGM, ABC, Marvel etc and demand all my notebooks, after wiping my accounts at A03, ff.net, tumblr and so on.
+It’s not like Bioware are going to rock up to my house, form a queue behind MGM, ABC, Marvel etc and demand all my notebooks, after wiping my accounts at A03, ff.net, Tumblr and so on.
 I mean I suppose they can do that, but it seems unlikely.
 Mostly I’m just trying to feel better about the world, myself and get the ideas out of my head to make room for new ones.

 So, I continue to be honest about what I do, everything I do – from writing fanfiction to sleeping in.
 Writing fanfiction isn’t something anyone should be embarrassed about, or ashamed of.
 No one should ever be ashamed or be made to feel shame over something they enjoy doing.
-Sometimes in this world there can be so little joy, so little to love and we should grasp whatever we have and make the most of it.
+Sometimes in this world, there can be so little joy, so little to love and we should grasp whatever we have and make the most of it.
 Regardless of what other people think.